-The Investment Managers are paid a management fee on the basis of assets under management which are reflected in the unit prices (where relevant).
+The investment managers are paid a management fee on the basis of assets under management which are reflected in the unit price.
 The investment adviser is paid on a project basis which may be a fixed fee or based on time cost, as negotiated by the Trustees in the interests of obtaining the best value for the Scheme.